 I encountered this Street Zorro early evening walking toward me in Hollywood, Los Angeles.
 He told me he was on his way to work, posing for tourists for a few bucks.
 I was his first customer for the day and he kindly waited while I changed my lens.
 The Carl Zeiss Jena Sonnar is a very fine portrait lens but it was let down here somewhat by my over-enthusiastic use of fill-in flash.
 Blown highlights are one of my pet photographic hates.
-The Praktica BD36 TTL flash threw a strong beam, and definitely needed a diffuser.
+The Praktica BD36 TTL flash throws a strong beam, and definitely needed a diffuser.

 The famous jazz mural by Bill Weber on an apartment building above a restaurant in North Beach, San Francisco, featuring Benny Goodman blowing his clarinet, Gene Krupa pounding the drums and Teddy Wilson tickling the ivories.
 The work is in colour but I've always thought it was better suited to black and white.
 A win, in my opinion, for the Sonnar 135 and Delta 100 combination.